actuallydoc/Rust-Invoicer/README.md

 If you actually want to use it there are some steps
 ```
 Step 1: Install Fonts
-Step 2: Put fonts inside "/fonts" and name them font.ttf and font_bold.ttf (Both have to be there)
+Step 2: Put fonts inside "/fonts" and name them font.ttf and font_bold.ttf (Both have to be)
 Step 3: Install Pdfium dynamic library and place it inside a pdfium folder
 ```
 #### Features